Sunday, November 26, 2023

 Tamaraw-Robert

-Taurus Productions (1967-1968) - Producers Roberto and Nena Gonzalez.
+Taurus Productions (1967-1968) - Producers Roberto and Nena Gonzalez, following on from their Libra Productions (also Taurus' distributor).
 Released karate-themed films starring Roberto and siblings Rolando and Magna.
 Roberto later formed RG Productions (1969-1973).

 TBA Studios